Shirshakk-P/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-Repository contains the codes for assignmnets available on the course "Machine Learning" offered by Andrew Ng under Coursera
+Repository contains the codes for all the assignmnets available on the course "Machine Learning" offered by Andrew Ng under Coursera.

 Course Link: